gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet said,
 making a face.
-"We play games in virtual some times, but he's kind of a pain."
+"We play games in virtual some times, but he's a pain."
 She hesitated.
-"He's been sick for as long as I can remember, but all the other kids are asleep all the time, so there aren't a lot of options."
+"He's been sick for as long as I can remember, but all the other kids are asleep all the time, so there aren't a lot of options.

-"Must be kind of lonely,"
+It's actually kind of lonely."

+"Yeah, I imagine,"
 Sindy said,
 feeling a pang of sympathy.

 *Click.*
-`woo hoo` Mouse flashed as the double doors slid open with a faint rumble that Sindy felt more than heard.
+`woo hoo` Mouse flashed as the double doors slid open with a faint rumble that Sindy felt through the floor.
 The lights inside were already on.
 Sindy set Mouse on the floor and followed it inside.

-The room was larger than the farmhouse above them.
+The room was almost as large as the farmhouse above them.
 A waist-high concrete wall topped by heavy double-paned glass divided it in two.
 Desks and control panels stood in neat rows on their side, as spotless as Mama Roo's kitchen.

-The other side—Sindy swallowed hard.
-Four reclining seats stood in a row, just like the one Central had put her in when she was its prisoner in Heck.
+Four reclining seats stood in a row on the other side, just like the one Central had put Sindy in when she was its prisoner in Heck.
 Captain Leung lay in one of them with cables running from his head and chest